 A look inside one of the world’s largest agriculture companies

 It’s almost half the world’s pepper.
 It’s a sizable chunk of the world’s coffee and almonds, their cashews and dehydrated onions.
 But if you’re not an industry insider, the name Olam International (www.olamgroup.com) isn’t likely to ring a bell.
-“We’re probably one of the biggest company you’ve never heard of,” said Nikki Barber, Vice President of Olam International’s public relations vice president.
+“We’re probably one of the biggest companies you’ve never heard of,” said Nikki Barber, Vice President of Olam International’s public relations.

 Barber is based in London, though the company is headquartered in Singapore.
 Originally an agriculture commodity grower, the company has grown internationally now with operations in over 70 countries and a portfolio of 47 agriculture supplies.
 The company has also expanded their refinement capacity and merged their production capacities with robust refinement and processing capacities.
 Not only can they grow the raw green coffee, they can roast and grind it too.
 Not only can they grow the pepper, they can provide different grind varieties.
 She gave her remarks in a snug office the middle of the company’s pepper operation in rural Pleiku.